EliAndrewC/l7r/rules/04-schools.md

 your stipend.

 **Fifth Dan:**
-After making any TN or contested roll, add your lowest three unkept dice to the result.
+After making any TN or contested roll, add your lowest three dice to the result.
+This may result in some dice being counted twice.

 ## Shugenja School